matthiaskoenig/cy3sbml/README.md

 SBML models can be imported from BioModels.net or via file or urls.
 One click access to the annotation resources is provided.
 SBML validation information about the imported files is available.

-We are currently in the process to of porting all features from the Cytoscape 2 plugin to Cytoscape 3.
+We are currently in the process of porting all features from the Cytoscape 2 plugin to Cytoscape 3.

 **Status** : alpha
 **Support & Forum** : https://groups.google.com/forum/#!forum/cysbml-cyfluxviz